Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators: Results and Discussion

-As extensively discussed in the literature\cite{Liu2011,Abreu2015,Abreu2017,Marino-1,Marino-2,Singer2018,Ronchi-PRB2019}, the electronic IMT can be also photo-induced by using ultrashort infrared pulses as the external control parameter.
-When the excitation is intense enough, the insulating phase collapses on a timescale of $\sim$30-50 ps transforming into a new phase with the same optical properties as the metallic one.
-We monitored such transformation in our sample by recording the relative reflectivity variation after 100 ps between the optical pump and probe, i.e. when the time-resolved signal already reached a plateau (see Figure S3).
+As extensively discussed in the literature\cite{Liu2011,Abreu2015,Abreu2017,Lantz2017,Singer2018,Ronchi-PRB2019}, the electronic IMT can be also photo-induced by using ultrashort infrared pulses as the external control parameter.
+When the excitation is intense enough, the insulating phase collapses on a timescale of $\sim$30-50 ps transforming into a new phase with the same optical properties as the metallic one, {both in the THz\cite{Abreu2015,Abreu2017} and in the infrared/visible\cite{Ronchi-PRB2019} frequency range}.
+We monitored such transformation in our sample by recording the relative reflectivity variation after 100 ps between the optical pump and probe, i.e. when the time-resolved signal already reached a plateau (see Figure S6).
 In Fig. \ref{Fig_domains}d we show the relative reflectivity variation at 2.4 eV probe photon energy as a function of the impinging pump fluence.
 Above $\approx 8 \text{mJ}/\text{cm}^2$, the measured reflectivity drop perfectly matches the equilibrium reflectivity difference between the insulating and metallic phases, thus demonstrating that the whole of the pumped volume is turned into the electronic metallic phase.